pschatzmann/pico-arduino/README.md

 ## Design goals

-- Provide a full implementation of the Arduino API
+- Provide a full implementation of the Arduino API so that we easliy use Arduino Sketches and Arduino Libraries on the Raspberry Pico
-- Provide additional easy to use C++ classes for the functionaity which is specific to the Pico
+- Provide additional easy to use C++ classes for the Pico specific functionaity
-- Keep the pico specific build process using cmake
+- Keep the Pico specific build process using cmake so that we can use all existing C++ libraries.
-- Option to use this project just as additinal cmake library
+- Treat this project as just an additinal cmake library
-- Support of existing Arduino Libraries
-- Provide examples
+- Provide a full set of examples

 ## Installation

-The installation is only necessary, if you want to use the ArduinoSketch.cmake includes e.g. to build the provided examples.

 1. First you need to install the Pico C Framwork.
 Please [follow the instructions](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) and do not forget to define the PICO_SDK_PATH environment variable.

+The subsequent installation steps are only necessary, if you want to use the ArduinoSketch.cmake includes e.g. to build the provided examples:

 2. Clone this project with